finte-public-ai/gcp-terraform-finte-service-account-setup/README.md

 4. Replace `YOUR_ORGANIZATION_DOMAIN` with the GCP organization domain.
 5. Replace `YOUR_PROJECT_ID` with a project in your organization which the service account should belong to.
 6. Replace the given `finte_service_account_name` if you don't want the Service Account name to be the default: `FinTeReadOnly`.
-7. If you don't wish to connect multiple projects to FinTe the `connect_multiple_projects` variable must be `false` otherwise `true` or unset.
 8. Back in your terminal, run `terraform init` to download/update the module.
 9. Run `terraform apply` and **IMPORTANT** review the plan output before typing `yes`.
-10. If successful, run the command to generate the json key file
+10. If successful, run the command to copy the contents of the private key json:
-     - `terraform output -raw finte_service_account_key > finte-gcp-private-key.json` .
+     - `terraform output -raw finte_service_account_key |pbcopy` .
-11. Verify the file has been generated.
-12. Go to the GCP connection and select copy the contents of the `finte-gcp-private-key.json` file into the text field labeled `Private Key (JSON)`.
+12. Go to the GCP connection and paste the contents of the `finte-gcp-private-key.json` file into the text field labeled `Private Key (JSON)`.
+13. If you have not already done so, create the BigQuery billing dataset as you will need Project ID and Dataset ID where you are storing the billing data.
+See the [gcp-terraform-finte-billing-data-setup](https://github.com/finte-public-ai/gcp-terraform-finte-billing-data-setup) for more information.
 13. Click the `Create connection` button.